zhaoyul/aposd-vs-clean-code/README.md

   readable if the pieces are right next to each other in a single method.
 > Yes, the extent to which classes have fields suggests that the methods within them are somewhat entangled.
 I think such entanglements are often better communicated through those fields, and through well-named and narrow function interfaces, rather then through local variables within a method.

+>>**JOHN**:
+>>This isn't a good place to introduce new ideas; we should be just summarizing what we've already discussed.
+My preference would be to not discuss your idea for communicating information through object fields.
+This is going to result in another long argument (I think this is a really bad idea) and this section is already quite long.
+Can we leave this for another day?

+>>BTW, are there any additional items you'd like to add to this summary?

 ## Comments